Bathurst 1000

-The Bathurst 1000 (formally known as the Repco Bathurst 1000) is a 1000.29 km touring car race held annually on the Mount Panorama Circuit in Bathurst, New South Wales, Australia.
-It is currently run as part of the Supercars Championship, the most recent incarnation of the Australian Touring Car Championship.
+The Bathurst 1000 (known for sponsorship reasons as the Repco Bathurst 1000) is a 1000.29 km touring car race held annually on the Mount Panorama Circuit in Bathurst, New South Wales, Australia.
+It is run as part of the Supercars Championship, the most recent incarnation of the Australian Touring Car Championship.
 In 1987 it was a round of the World Touring Car Championship.
 The Bathurst 1000 is colloquially known as The Great Race among motorsport fans and media.
-The race concept originated with the 1960 Armstrong 500 at the Phillip Island Grand Prix Circuit, before being relocated to Bathurst in 1963 and continuing there in every year since.
-The race was traditionally run on the Labour Day long weekend in New South Wales, in early October.
-Since 2001, the race is run on the weekend after the long weekend, normally the second weekend in October.
+The race originated with the 1960 Armstrong 500 with a 500 mile race distance at the Phillip Island Grand Prix Circuit; it was relocated to Bathurst in 1963 also with the 500 mile distance and has continued there every year since, extending to a 1,000 kilometre race in 1973.
+The race was traditionally run on the New South Wales Labour-Day long weekend in early October.
+Since 2001, the race has been run on the weekend following the long weekend, generally the second weekend of October.

-Race winners are presented with the Peter Brock Trophy.
-This trophy was introduced at the 2006 race to commemorate the death of Peter Brock.
-Brock is the most successful driver in the history of the race, winning the event nine times, and was also known as one of the most popular and fan-friendly drivers during his long career.
-He was given the moniker "King of the Mountain" for these reasons.
+Race winners are presented with the Peter Brock Trophy, introduced at the 2006 race after the sudden death of Peter Brock in an accident.
+Brock was the most successful driver in the race's history, winning the event nine times.
+He was also known as one of the most popular and fan-friendly drivers during his long career, and was given the moniker "King of the Mountain" for these reasons.